Belfast: Being Young in a Divided City

 But although not far in distance, the city's working-class areas are a world apart.
 The legacy of the Troubles continues to cast a long shadow in these areas that witnessed some of the worst violence during the three-decade-long conflict between the mostly Catholic republicans who wanted be part of a united Ireland and the mostly Protestant loyalists who wanted to remain part of the United Kingdom.
 More than 3500 people — out of a population of only about 1.5 million at the time — were killed during the Troubles, many of them in the working-class areas of Belfast.

-Most young people growing up in these areas have not experienced the Troubles firsthand — the violent conflict ended twenty years ago with the 1998 Good Friday Agreement — yet their lives continue to be shaped by its ongoing legacy.
+Most young people growing up in these areas have not experienced the Troubles firsthand — the violent conflict ended two decades ago with the 1998 Good Friday Agreement — yet their lives continue to be shaped by its ongoing legacy.
 The city's working-class areas are still divided along sectarian lines and their Catholic and Protestant communities lead largely segregated lives.
 Working-class youth are growing up in a deeply divided society with an entrenched us-versus-them mentality.

 Physical barriers, the so-called peace walls — a palatable euphemism for segregation barriers — are the most visible reminder of Northern Ireland's conflict.
 The peace walls separate the Protestant and Catholic communities and were built to reduce violence.
 But not all spatial barriers are physical, many are psychological, invisible dividing lines used by local people to structure their basic daily routines and practices.
 People construct mental maps in which space is labeled as "ours", "theirs" or "neutral".